OUR VIEWS ON BHUTAN TREKKING:

 Combining Trekking in Nepal, Tibet, and Bhutan:

 You can combine your trek in Bhutan, Nepal, and Tibet because this will be your greatest opportunity to explore the three Countries in the Himalayas at one go.
 This will also give you the opportunity to experience the trekking routes of three different Countries in one combine tour.
-We have introduced the Triple Jewel of Himalayas Tour that combines with Tibet, Nepal, and Bhutan.
+We have introduced the Triple Jewel of Himalayas Tour that combines Tibet, Nepal, and Bhutan.

 WHY CHOOSE BHUTAN FOR TREKKING?